-Turtles and fishes can live happily in the same tank if everything goes well.
+Turtles and fish can live happily in the same tank if everything goes well.

 Here, ‘if everything’ is an essential consideration since it brings a lot of facts together.
 You must put the tick sign on a hell of a LOT OF THINGS rightly and still need to be a bit lucky.

 - You have to choose the fish species that will live with the same water parameter as red eared sliders.
-Hence, the fish species should thrive in 75°-80° water temperature and 5.5-6.5 pH level mostly.
+Hence, the fish species should thrive in 75°-80° water temperatures and 5.5-6.5 pH levels mostly.

 - Next, the fish shouldn’t be territorial.
 Otherwise, it might get engaged in a brutal fight with the turtle itself.
 That’s why you should never keep red eared slider and betta fish together.
 The Japanese betta is known for its territorial behavior and wouldn’t think twice to attack the turtle if need be.

-- You must provide a lot of hiding space for the fishes.
+- You must provide a lot of hiding space for the fish.
 It is essential since most aquarium fish would like to hide it most of the time.
-Also, it is crucial for their sleeping since, likewise, turtles, fishes can’t climb the basking spot for resting.
+Also, it is crucial for their sleeping since, likewise, turtles, fish can’t climb the basking spot for resting.

 So, when you ensure all these prerequisites keep turtles and fishes together, will all aquarium fish live with a turtle?

 To look for this answer, keep reading the article.